Kakaymi10/students_exam_classifier/README.md

-Certainly!
-Let's delve deeper into the results of optimizations and parameter settings based on the models we discussed: the simple neural network model without optimizations and the neural network model with three optimization techniques (learning rate scheduling, early stopping, and dropout).
+# Discusion of the results of optimizations and parameter settings based on the models we discussed: the simple neural network model without optimizations and the neural network model with three optimization techniques (learning rate scheduling, early stopping, and dropout).

 ### Results Analysis